valkey-io/valkey-doc/README.md

 pages and potentially other formats.
 Links between pages are *relative* and point directly to the `.md` files as they are stored in this repo.
 Don't start links with `/`.
-This makes sure the links point to existing files regardless of where in the file system they docs are located, which makes it easier find broken links.
+This makes sure the links point to existing files regardless of where in the file system the docs are located, which makes it easier to find broken links.
 In text editors and in the GitHub user inteface, it's possible to click on the links to open the corresponding Markdown page.
 Here's a [starting point](

 Examples: `../commands/get.md` or `replication.md`.

-A few exeptions are links to the `topics/`, `commands/`, `clients/` and `modules/` directories, which end with a slash.
-These pages are generated (with the exeption of `topics/` which is in `topics/index.md`).
+A few exceptions are links to the `topics/`, `commands/`, `clients/` and `modules/` directories, which end with a slash.
+These pages are generated (with the exception of `topics/` which is in `topics/index.md`).

 Examples: `../commands/#sorted-set`, `../topics/`, `./`.